li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 + Run `encoding.ipynb` to convert the subtitles from `UTF-8 with BOM` / `GB2312` to `UTF-8` encoding.

+\

+= Analyzing Conversational Corpus and Movie Data

-+ Run `stat.ipynb` to count the frequency of greetings by regex matches in the subtitles.
++ Run `count_regex.ipynb` to count the appearances of greetings in subtitles by regex matches.

-+ Run `eda.ipynb` to aggregate the results.
+  - Run `eda.ipynb` to aggregate the results.

-+ Copy the generated `regex_sum.json` to `visualization.html` and open it in a browser to visualize the results.
+  - Copy the generated `regex_sum.json` to `visualization.html` and open it in a browser to visualize the results.

-// === Notes about the Noises in the Data
++ Run `count_magic.ipynb` to count the appearances of greetings in the corpus by regex matches.

+\

 = Results

 All subtitles can be found in the `caption` folder.

-Other data can be found in the root folder.
+Results can be found in the root folder.